A Quick Look at Delhi’s Odd-Even Rule Car System

 If not the odd-even rule, then what?

 · Do away with so many exemptions in the odd-even system.
-It is good to see a high percentage of people following this rule; exemptions leave the room for misuse
+It is good to see a high percentage of people following this rule; exemptions leave room for misuse

 · Promote electric cars and taxis on roads.
 Further, the government should reduce excise duties on these cars and reward their users by giving freebies, such as free parking